-Discontinued operations for the three month periods ended March 31, 2006 and 2005 include the results of operations of the Company's healthcare consulting business that was previously classified in its other human capital management service business segment.
-On October 4, 2004, the Company sold assets of its Gill/Balsano Consulting, LLC and Jennings Ryan & Kolb consulting practices to Mitretek Systems, Inc. The remaining consulting practice was held for sale until the third quarter of 2005.

-In the third quarter of 2005, the Company abandoned its efforts to sell the remaining consulting practice and shut down the remaining operations.
+Discontinued operations for the three and six month periods ended June 30, 2006 and 2005 include the results of operations of the Company's healthcare consulting business that was previously classified in its other human capital management service business segment.
+On October 4, 2004, the Company sold assets of its Gill/Balsano Consulting, LLC and Jennings Ryan & Kolb consulting practices to Mitretek Systems, Inc. The remaining consulting practice was held for sale until the third quarter of 2005, at which time the Company abandoned its efforts to sell the remaining consulting practice and shut down the remaining operations.
 The Company has continued to account for final adjustments related to the shutdown as discontinued operations within the condensed consolidated statements of income and cash flows and notes to the condensed consolidated financial statements included in this Form 10-Q.